Chaldean Syrian Church: Modern schism and reconciliation

 In June 1952, Patriarch Shimun XXI appointed Thoma Darmo as new Metropolitan of India, based at Trichur.
 During his tenure, several churches were built, preparation of new clergy was organized, and the Mar Narsai Press was established.
 In January 1964, a dispute broke out, and Thoma Darmo was suspended from the metropolitan office by the Patriarch.

 Emerging dispute had several causes, including issues related to hereditary succession and proposed reform of church calendar.
 Thoma Darmo did not submit to the suspension, and the community became divided, splitting in two fractions, with one following the Metropolitan, and other remaining loyal to the Patriarch.
 In 1968, Thoma Darmo left for Iraq, to become head of the newly formed Ancient Church of the East.
 He appointed Aprem Mooken as new Metropolitan of India, for the fraction that joined the Ancient Church of the East.
 In the same time, the other part of community, that remained within the Assyrian Church of the East, were led by their own administrators and hierarchs, appointed by Patriarch Shimun XXI.
 First of them was Mar Dinkha Khanania, at that time Bishop of Iran, who was appointed Patriarchal delegate for India, in 1967.

 In October 1971, Patriarch Shimun XXI appointed Mar Timotheus II (d.
 2001) as new Metropolitan for India.
 During the following years, several attempts were made to heal the schism.
 In 1995, under new Patriarch Dinkha IV of the Assyrian Church of the East, an agreement with Metropolitan Aprem Mooken was reached, thus initiating the process of reconciliation.
 On that occasion, the validity of ordinations performed by Thoma Darmo after the suspension of 1964 was recognized, and in 1997 the suspension itself was annulled by the Holy Synod of the Assyrian Church of the East.
+This marked the end of the schism between the Metropolitan faction and the Patriarch faction in the Archdiocese of India and the church was united.
+Even so, the schism with Ancient Church of the East still continues after several attempts at reconciliation failed.